PrefectHQ/prefect/docs/getting-started/quickstart.md

         </div>

 ### Step 3: Write a flow

 The fastest way to get started with Prefect is to add a `@flow` decorator to any Python function and call its `serve` method to create a deployment.
+Flows are the core observable, deployable units in Prefect and are the primary entrypoint to orchestrated work.
+Deployments elevate flows to remotely configurable entities that have their own API, as we will see shortly.

 Here is an example flow named `"Repo Info"` that contains two [tasks](/concepts/tasks/), which are the smallest unit of observed and orchestrated work in Prefect):